-The project will address recommendations from Table 1 by developing requirements to ensure operators are provided with an indication of the quality of the analysis used in Real-time Assessments.
+The project will address recommendations from Table 1 by developing requirements to ensure operators are provided with an indication of the quality of the analysis provided by used in a Real-time Assessments and notification when Real time Assessment capabilities are not available.

-Table 2: Project 2009-02 Reliability Objectives Monitoring Capabilities Analysis Capabilities Quality Provide operator with indication of Provide operator with indication of information quality and procedures information quality and procedures to address data quality issues. to address analysis quality issues.
-Availability Provide operator with notification any time monitoring system is not N/A operating normally.
+Table 2: Project 2009-02 Reliability Objectives Monitoring Capabilities Analysis Capabilities Quality Provide operator with indication of information quality and procedures to address data quality issues.
+Provide operator with indication of information quality and procedures to address analysis quality issues.